awsdocs/aws-storagegateway-user-guide/doc_source/file-share-issues.md

 If you enable object versioning after installing a file gateway, all unique objects are retained \(`ID=”NULL”`\) and you can see them all in the file system\.
 New versions of objects are assigned a unique ID \(older versions are retained\)\.
 Based on the object's timestamp only the newest versioned object is viewable in the NFS file system\.

 After you enable object versioning, your S3 bucket can't be returned to a nonversioned state\.
 You can, however, suspend versioning\.
 When you suspend versioning, a new object is assigned an ID\.
 If the same named object exists with an `ID=”NULL”` value, the older version is overwritten\.
 However, any version that contains a non\-`NULL` ID is retained\.
 Timestamps identify the new object as the current one, and that is the one that appears in the NFS file system\.

+## ACL Permissions Aren't Working as Expected<a name="smb-acl-issues"></a>

+If access control list \(ACL\) permissions aren't working as you expect with your SMB file share, you can perform a test\.

+To do this, first test the permissions on a Microsoft Windows file server or a local Windows file share\.
+Then compare the behavior to your gateway's file share\.

+## Your Gateway Performance Declined After You Performed a Recursive Operation<a name="recursive-operation-issues"></a>

+In some cases, you might perform a recursive operation, such as renaming a directory or enabling inheritance for an ACL, and force it down the tree\.
+If you do this, file gateway recursively applies the operation to all objects in the file share\.

+For example, suppose that you apply inheritance to existing object in an Amazon S3 bucket\. file gateway recursively applies inheritance to all objects in the bucket\.
+Such operations can cause your gateway performance to decline\.